The Guide

 How it works:

 No dashboard URL?
-Agents without dashboard.url use their local config.json notification targets as before — nothing changes for standalone deployments.
+Standalone agents (no dashboard.url) keep using their local config.json — nothing changes for single-server deployments.

-Tip: For farms with dozens of servers, configure notifications entirely in the dashboard UI and leave notifications empty in each agent's config.json.
-The dashboard becomes the single source of truth.
+Tip: For farms with dozens of servers, configure notifications and thresholds entirely in the dashboard UI.
+Leave notifications empty in each agent's config.json — the dashboard owns them.

 ⚠️ Firewall The dashboard listens on the configured port.
 If you're running Windows Firewall, allow inbound TCP on that port for the agent servers and admin workstations.